NamanVer02/Project-1-VNIT-/README.md

 # Project-1-VNIT-
-It's about connect different webpages together
+It's about how we can use html to connect different webpages together.